ncsa/ncsa_system_documentation/docs/source/common/customize_bashrc.rst

 --------------------
 The module suite is a system to configure the software and compilers when you're logged into the system in your shell environment.
 Your .bashrc is a good place to load modules that you use **all the time**, but only the ones you *always* want.
 If you just want a module sometimes, it's better to leave it out of your .bashrc and load it on the fly when you need it.

-Loading python (DON'T)
+Loading Python (DON'T)
 ----------------------------

-You should NOT load a python environment or conda environment in your .bashrc.
+You should NOT load a Python environment or Conda environment in your .bashrc.
 This can take minutes for a complex environment, and does a lot of loading from the parallel file system.
 You should also not run any "conda install" commands; these do the same thing.

 command alaises
 ------------------